themustafaomar/jsvectormap/README.md

 ```

 ## Contributions
-Your contributions always **welcome**
+Your contributions always **welcome** but consider the following notes:

-* The build files shouldn't be updated when sending pull requests
+* The build files shouldn't be updated when sending pull requests.

 ## Setup
 ```bash